blouyakis/emt_basic/module_4_test.md

 ### Q51 🟡
 **Front**
-A 26-year-old male is trapped between a car and a wall.
-His pelvis is unstable and his right foot is turned outward.
-What is the best method to stabilize the pelvis?
+A 26-year-old male trapped between a car and wall complains of right hip pain.
+When he is extricated, his pelvis is unstable to palpation, and his right foot is turned outward.
+You should:
 · Apply a traction splint to the right leg
 · Apply cold packs to the hip
 · Use longboard splints to immobilize the hip